2025 UConn Huskies football team

-The 2025 UConn Huskies football team represents the University of Connecticut (UConn) as an independent during the 2025 NCAA Division I FBS football season.
-Led by fourth-year head coach Jim L. Mora, the Huskies play home games at Pratt & Whitney Stadium at Rentschler Field in East Hartford, Connecticut.
+The 2025 UConn Huskies football team represented the University of Connecticut (UConn) as an independent during the 2025 NCAA Division I FBS football season.
+Led by fourth-year head coach Jim L. Mora, the Huskies played home games at Pratt & Whitney Stadium at Rentschler Field in East Hartford, Connecticut.

 UConn reached an agreement in 2020 to play Ohio State at Ohio Stadium in September 2025.
 That game was canceled in June 2024, with Ohio State agreeing to pay UConn $650,000; UConn was originally scheduled to receive $1.95 million for playing the game.

+On November 26, it was announced that Mora had been hired as the head coach for the Colorado State Rams; Mora finished his tenure at UConn with an overall record of 27–23 and three bowl game appearances.
+Offensive coordinator Gordon Sammis was named interim head coach for the Huskies' bowl game.

+The UConn Huskies drew an average home attendance of 30,444, the highest of all American football teams from Connecticut.